VHS Revival brings you all the box office and rental happenings from March

 March would see a fiercely contested video arena crammed with modern classics.
 Leading the way with two months in the number one spot was Oliver Stone‘s devastating war movie Platoon.
 Starring a young Charlie Sheen, this late-to-the-party portrayal of Vietnam would focus more on the individual, exploring the confusion and conflict existing within a single platoon.

-The movie would also star William Dafoe and Tom Berenger as warring Sergeants with opposing political views, the latter giving a career high performance as a battle-scarred soldier pushed to the brink of insanity in the midst of a pointless and unprofitable war.
+The movie would also star Willem Dafoe and Tom Berenger as warring Sergeants with opposing political views, the latter giving a career high performance as a battle-scarred soldier pushed to the brink of insanity in the midst of a pointless and unprofitable war.
 In relative terms, it was perhaps the most non-polemical vision of the 20th Century’s last ground-fought battle.

 Another soldier movie riding high that month was John McTiernan‘s sci-fi classic Predator.
 The story of a group of soldiers sent to liberate some comrades in the South American jungle, the film would surprise audiences by flipping genres, swapping the blistering action for stalk-and-slash horror.